legendofmiracles/Themefox-Manager/README.md

 Currently it runs on curl, so make sure you have that installed.

 But if too many people say that sucks (hopefully not) i can also program another solution (which would mean larger executables, because a zero-dependencie solution is hard to impossible.

+Contributin:
+  I am open to contributions.
+Please feel free to creaete a pull request and somewhat describe what you changed.
+  Thanks!